Be a part of Cycle magazine

 ‘Are you interested in my 1,000 mile charity ride?’
 Probably not.
 Let's qualify that - essentially, the fact that the ride is for a charity is neither here nor there.
 That doesn’t mean that charity rides never appear in the magazine, only that they’re judged on their merits as an article and not on their charitable worthiness.

-- CTC, and the Cyclists' Defence Fund that CTC supports, are both charities - so other charities aren’t much promoted in articles in the magazine.
+- Cycling UK and the Cyclists' Defence Fund that Cycling UK supports, are both charities - so other charities aren’t much promoted in articles in the magazine.

 - You need some thread to hold the article together apart from the charity aspect.
 A good article that mentions the charity in passing and ends with a web link to it is fine.
 An article that focuses on the charity and all the good work it’s doing is not: that’s an article for the charity itself and its media, and not for Cycle.

 Sending pictures to Cycle